SnapdragonLee/ChatGPT-weBot/Readme.md

 5. The last step is fill json files listed in `.config/` .

-   - In `config.json` ,  you can configure your custom options based on your preferences.
+   - In `config.json` ,  you need to configure your custom options based on your preferences.

    - In `rev_config.json` , you need to fill your ChatGPT login information by *choosing 1 method*: